-Disney Very Merriest is a family-friendly, Christmas-themed, specially ticketed event.
+Disney Very Merriest was a family-friendly, Christmas-themed, specially ticketed event.

-Much like the After Hours events from the past, the new Disney Very Merriest After Hours at Magic Kingdom will give guests access to attractions and “free” food.
+Much like the After Hours events from the past, Disney Very Merriest After Hours at Magic Kingdom gave guests access to attractions and “free” food.

-In addition, there will also be lots of decorations and chances to see characters (no meet & greets, though).
+In addition, there was also lots of decorations and chances to see characters (no meet & greets, though).

 Oh – and the best part?